balbasty/lit/README.md

 # Literature review

-This repository contains small literature reviews on different aspects of machine learning and medical imaging.
+This repository contains small literature reviews on different aspects of machine learning and medical imaging. <br />
 Sometimes with nice notes, more often just a list of references.

 ## Table of content